Priyanka-Devashetti/PurgoMalum-Test/README.md

 ## Testing Approach
-- Test Cases are organized based on Positive Scenarios, Negative Scenarios and Non-Functional categories
+- Test Cases are organized into  Positive, Negative and Non-Functional categories
 - We have used BDD(Behavior Driven Development) approach to design the test cases.
-- Objective is to utilize the same test case template for automation which enforces externalized parameterization via test-cases to avoid coupling in the code.
+- Objective is to utilize the same test case template for automation.
+- Placeholder is provided in the test cases to externalize the input parameters which enforces parameter externalization and avoids code coupling.
 - Test Cases are executed using Postman

 ## Test-Cases